 Almost all multicellular organisms need a circulatory system to transport oxygen and nutrients through the body.
 Evolution has led to the existence of two types of circulatory systems, namely:

-- Open circulatory system: primarily found in invertebrates.
-Here, the blood flows freely through cavities and there are no vessels to conduct the blood.
+- Open circulatory system: It is primarily found in invertebrates.
+Here, the blood flows freely through cavities since there are no vessels to conduct the blood.

-- Closed circulatory system: is found in vertebrates and a few invertebrates like earthworms.
-This system has the presence of vessels that conduct blood throughout the body.
+- Closed circulatory system: It is found in vertebrates and a few invertebrates, like earthworms.
+This system has vessels that conduct blood throughout the body.

-The main difference between the open and closed circulatory system is the way blood flows in an organism.
-Blood can flow through vessels inside the body such as arteries and veins.
+The main difference between the open and closed circulatory systems is the way blood flows in an organism.
+Blood can flow through vessels inside the body, such as arteries and veins.
 This type of circulation is called closed circulation.
-Open circulation happens when there are no vessels to contain the blood and it flows freely through the cavities of the body.
+Open circulation happens when there are no vessels to contain the blood, and it flows freely through the cavities of the body.